nadjano/polyase/docs/source/tutorial_potato.rst

 Create an conda environment that also inlcude ipykernel to run jupyter notebooks:

-`conda create -n polyase python=3.12 ipykernel pip && conda activate polyase && pip install polyase`
+`conda create -n polyase python=3.12 ipykernel pip && conda activate polyase && pip install polyase && pip install pyranges`

-Also install pyragnes
-`pip install pyragnes`
+If you get an error regarding the installation of pyranges (a known issue on mac and windows).
+Then try to install it via conda:
+`conda install -c bioconda pyranges`

 .. raw:: html
    :file: _static/potato_polyase.html